digital-asset/daml/language-support/ts/daml-ledger/README.md

 ## Usage

-The best way to get you started quickly is to look at [Create DAML App](https://github.com/digital-asset/create-daml-app) and to read the the [Quickstart Guide](https://docs.daml.com/getting-started/quickstart.html).
+The best way to get you started quickly is to look at [Create DAML App](https://github.com/digital-asset/create-daml-app) and to read the [Quickstart Guide](https://docs.daml.com/getting-started/quickstart.html).

 We recommend to use the [React](https://reactjs.org) framework and the `@daml/react` library to